jankaszel/hyperwell-thesis/chapters/discussion.md

 ## Study and Usability Research {#sec:discussion:usability}

 _TODO:_ This study design has multiple drawbacks.
 It provided me with viable information for this particular thesis, but in order to learn more about remote collaboration generally, or, more particular, usability of (peer-to-peer) collaborative systems, a more strict environment has to be established.
 Furthermore, this would enforce a lab setting and improve reproducibility of the study's results.
 Outline these drawbacks.

+The study described in chapter \ref{sec:study} ; we purposely designed both sessions as open settings where students could creatively annotate and explore the sources on Recogito.
+We aimed at

 _TODO:_ Technical evaluation: This will give us insights into the age of the watched annotations.
 If the data allows for this, create a graph for comparison ('youngest annotation considered at point x').
 Even further, it would be great to have some kind of indicator of the average age as well as age range a system allowed (during testing!) to work with in a certain period of time.
 This is in relation to @dourish1992.
 Give this outlook in @sec:discussion.